Features

 License

-) that displays a weekly calendar using DayPilot JavaScript calendar component.
+) that displays a weekly calendar using DayPilot JavaScript Calendar component.

 <script src="~/js/daypilot/daypilot-all.min.js"></script>